apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

    -  Includes the DRV2605 driver package (``hw/drivers/drv2605``)
       as a package dependency.
-   -  Creates an os device for the sensor in the Mynewt kernel.
+   -  Creates an os device for the device in the Mynewt kernel.
-   -  Configures the sensor device with default values.
+   -  Configures the device with default values.

 -  ``DRV2605_CLI``: Enables the ``drv2605`` shell command in the DRV2605
    device driver package.
 The sensors\_test application also uses this